Installation instructions

 cd qiskit-addon-cutting

 The next step is to install to the virtual environment.
-If you plan on running the notebooks, install the notebook dependencies in order to run all the visualizations in the notebooks.
-If you plan on developing in the repository, you may want to install the dev dependencies.
+Install the notebook dependencies if you plan to run all the visualizations in the notebooks.
+If you plan on developing in the repository, install the dev dependencies.

 Adjust the options below to suit your needs.